 Housing plays an important role in the health and wellbeing of Australians.
 People living without safe and healthy housing are more likely to experience poor health, higher levels of psychological distress and lower rates of employment and educational participation.

-The shortage and condition of housing in remote communities means that Aboriginal and Torres Strait Islander people living in these communities are more likely to be homeless or living in an overcrowded house.
-There are also fewer opportunities for people living in remote communities to buy their own home or have access to employment.
+The shortage and poor condition of housing in remote communities means that Aboriginal and Torres Strait Islander people living in these communities are more likely to be homeless or may end up living in an overcrowded house.
+There are also fewer opportunities for Indigenous people living in remote communities to buy their own home or have access to employment.

-We advise the Minister on housing policy for Aboriginal and Torres Strait Islander people in remote communities.
-We fund States and the Northern Territory to build new houses and repair older houses in these communities, and make sure there are job opportunities and choices for Aboriginal and Torres Strait Islander people who wish to buy their own homes.
+It is the Department’s job to advise the Minister for Indigenous Affairs on housing policy for Aboriginal and Torres Strait Islander people in remote communities.
+Through National Partnerships agreements, the Commonwealth funds the Northern Territory (NT), Queensland (QLD), South Australia (SA), and Western Australia (WA) to build new houses and repair older houses in remote communities, and make sure there are job opportunities and choices for Aboriginal and Torres Strait Islander people who wish to buy their own homes.

 NRL Cowboys House

 Cowboys, NRL and Governments team up for North Queenslanders

 Aboriginal Hostels Limited

 Indigenous Community Housing Organisations